upper/site/tour/tutorials/queries/06/README.md

 # Update, insert, or delete records in a result set

-The records in result sets can not only be queried, but also modified and removed.
+The records in result sets can not only be queried but also modified and removed.

 If you want to modify the properties of a whole result set, use `Update`: